 - Look for condensation on all the pipes on your property.
 This could indicate a more significant problem, such as a leaking pipe.

-You likely have a water leakage if you notice brown or yellow stains on your ceilings or walls.
-These stains are caused by water seeping through cracks or holes in your pipes and making its way into your home.
+You likely have water leakage if you notice brown or yellow stains on your ceilings or walls.
+These stains are caused by water seeping through cracks or holes in your pipes and entering your home.

 If you cannot find the source of the stains, it is best to call a licensed company to inspect your home and make the necessary repairs.
 Ignoring these stains can lead to severe problems, such as mold growth or structural damage.
-Therefore, addressing the issue as soon as possible is essential to prevent further damage.
-Remember, even small leaks can become big problems if they are not taken care of early on.
+Therefore, addressing the issue immediately is essential to prevent further damage.
+Remember, even small leaks can become big problems if not handled early on.

 2. Higher than average water bills

-If you receive a higher than usual water bill, it could indicate that you have a leakage.
-A small leak from a worn faucet can waste up to 20 gallons of water daily, while a more extensive leakage can waste hundreds of gallons, which will show up on your bill.
+If you receive a higher-than-usual water bill, it could indicate that you have a leakage.
+A small leak from a worn faucet can waste up to 20 gallons of water daily, while a more extensive leak can waste hundreds of gallons, which will show up on your bill.
 Water leaks can often go undetected for months or even years, so keeping an eye on your water usage is essential.